folio-org/mod-reporting/README.md

 `mod-reporting` is a FOLIO module that mediates access to reporting databases -- instances of either MetaDB or LDP Classic.
 It removes the need to deal directly with a relational database by providing a simple WSAPI that can be used by UI code such as [ui-ldp](https://github.com/folio-org/ui-ldp).

-`mod-reporting` is a plug-compatible replacement for [`mod-ldp`](https://github.com/folio-org/mod-ldp), using the same API specification ([FOLIO module descriptor](descriptors/ModuleDescriptor-template.json), [RAML file](ramls/ldp.raml) and associated JSON Schemas and examples).
+`mod-reporting` started out as a plug-compatible replacement for [`mod-ldp`](https://github.com/folio-org/mod-ldp), using the same API specification ([FOLIO module descriptor](descriptors/ModuleDescriptor-template.json), [RAML file](ramls/ldp.raml) and associated JSON Schemas and examples).
 It provides the same interface (`ldp-query`) with the same semantics.
+In more recent releases, it adds new endpoints that were never supported by mod-ldp, but remains strictly backwards compatible.

 As well as the machine-readable API specification, [a human-readable overview](ramls/overview.md) is provided.

 **Personal data.**
 This module does not store any personal data.
 See the file [`PERSONAL_DATA_DISCLOSURE.md`](PERSONAL_DATA_DISCLOSURE.md) for details.